 - Security deposit maximum: Ariz.
 Rev. Stat.
 Ann. §§ 33-1321(A) states that a landlord is not allowed to collect more than a month and a half’s worth of rent as a security deposit.

-- Security deposit return: Under the same statute, the law states that the landlord must return the security deposit fourteen days after the tenant evacuates the property.
+- Security deposit return: Under the same statute, the landlord must return the security deposit fourteen days after the tenant evacuates the property.
 This fourteen-day period does not include weekends and recognized holidays.
 Additionally, the landlord must provide a list outlining subtractions made from the security deposit on account of damaged properties.
 If both parties reach a disagreement, a 60 days assessment period opens up for them to resolve their problem.

 Late fees